For the Young & Young at Heart

 Side image cred: Rain Drops, taken August 15, 2015, uploaded July 5, 2017.

-Page image cred: Banksy, Sorry The Lifestle You Ordered Is Currently Out of Stock, London, 2011
+Page image cred: Banksy, Sorry The Lifestyle You Ordered Is Currently Out of Stock, London, 2011

 The name: a play on Rainer Maria Rilke’s1 Letters to a Young Poet,2 with apologies to Rilke.